BigPolarBear1/factorization/README.md

 It may make some of the math in the paper even easier... let me check what's going on there.

 In addition polarbearalg_debug.py also has highly minimized code.
 After 2.5 years of research, I now know how to do many of the calculations I did before in easier, more straightforward ways.

+In the coming days I will complete the Polar Bear Algorithm.
+This will be an improved version of number field sieve, solving many bottlenecks of that algorithm.
+I will finalize the paper once it is done.
+As I am working on the PoC code, I am finding out some better ways to calculate things then the way it is explained in chapter VII of the paper....
+I'll correct everything eventually.
+Almost there now..